Volunteer Commitment Overview

 Our Volunteer Coordinator(s) will work with members not taking in-person classes to find other ways we can all contribute to the success of our co-op.

-Below is a small sampling of offsite tasks that need doing.
+Below is a small sampling of offsite tasks that need to be done.
 If you have a particular skill or a new idea about what needs to get done, please don’t hesitate to contact the Lead Volunteers to let them know you’re interested in volunteering to do it!